Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 Step 4: Automated Evals (Prompt Regression Tests)

 Build a test suite that runs every time a prompt changes.
+If you want a quick list of checks, our prompt engineering checklist is a good starting point.

 Example Test Suite Structure